Our Epic Vacation: Day 2 (part 2)

-As a reminder, we spent the (very hot) morning touring the Ingalls Homestead in DeSmet, South Dakota, where Chloe and Sophia both got to try their hand at driving a covered wagon.
+As a reminder, we spent the (very hot) morning touring the Ingalls Homestead in DeSmet, South Dakota, where my two younger daughters both got to try their hand at driving a covered wagon.

-And then, it was on the road again.
+Then we were on the road again.
 I like to take pictures of my feet to prove that I am also on this vacation, since there aren’t many photos of me otherwise.
-I am also the navigator on road trips and The Maestro is the driver.
-I love me a big old atlas, and Joel hates to know where we are until we get there.
+I am usually the navigator on road trips and my husband is the driver.
+I love me a big old atlas, and he hates to know where we are until we get there.

 Before we got too far, we needed to find a WalMart to stock up our food/drink/ice supplies.
 And then it was off to the Badlands.

 Have you ever read Peace Like a River by Leif Enger?
 Well, if you haven’t, you should.
 Anyway, a good portion of the book takes place in the Badlands, and I loved Enger’s descriptions of the area.
-And I think it was just like that in real life, and I was excited to see it all.
+After seeing it with my own eyes, his descriptions were spot on, and I was excited to see it all.